willjduncan/Work-Scheduler/README.md

 THEN the saved events persist

+I began with looking over the code already in place, familiarizing myself with the classes and double-checking API sourcing.
+Once done, I started by adding all the HTML divs I planned to use, and began styling them, using the first two rows to test my code before applying it further down the page.

+Once done with the styling and blocking, I turned my attention to javaScript.
 <!-- First, I wrote the basic HTML, including the introduction and a few empty divs that I'd fill later on.
 I added a little bit of CSS next to give it a basic, but pleasant appearance.
 Then I created my questions, forming it in an array.

 Next, I added a timer that would start once the Begin button was clicked.
 From there, I focused on finding a way to run through my array.
 I initially tried a for loop, but I couldn't manage to find a way to get the for loop to wait for a response click before moving on to the next question.
 Instead, I dissembled the for loop and made the quiz move on to the next array object by adding one to the index variable and calling the createChoice function again.
 This worked.